NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 `tar` is a command that creates and extracts archived files.
 The format is: `tar [filenames]`.

+{{% notice info %}}

+An archive is a collection of archive files.
+An archive file holds the compressed data of one or more files.

+{{% /notice %}}

 | flags | Uses |
 | :--- | :--- |
 | -c | creates archive |